RyvynYoung/Zillow_Clustering_Project/readme.md

 │
-├── acquire.py              <- The script to download or generate data ├── prepare.py              <- The script for preparing the raw data ├── wrangle_zillow.py       <- The script for running the acquire and prepare functions │                              then splitting and scaling the data ├── explore.py              <- The script to produce visualizations for the notebook
+├── acquire.py              <- The script to download or generate data ├── prepare.py              <- The script for preparing the raw data ├── summarize.py            <- The script for summarizing the raw data ├── wrangle_zillow.py       <- The script for running the acquire and prepare functions │                              then splitting and scaling the data ├── explore.py              <- The script to produce visualizations for the notebook